 10. Korean Students are Pushed to their Limit — no really, IT WILL SHOCK YOU.

-It isn’t hard to see the expectation and pressure put on Korean youth to strive for academic excellence.
+It isn’t hard to see the expectations and pressure put on Korean youth to strive for academic excellence.
 Though it’s obvious in every educational system, it’s hard for Western thinkers to understand and find value in this sort of educational philosophy.
 As mentioned before, the Korean job market is extremely competitive.
 Many college graduates have a hard time finding decent jobs or careers in Korea unless they stick out above the rest; for this reason, Korean parents are always looking for a way to give their children a competitive advantage.
 This translates simply into more education.
 From an early age, children start attending English academies, after-school classes, and specialty programs.
 There they study a variety of subjects like math, science, reading, dance, martial arts, sports and of course English.
 Because South Koreans hold international business in high regard, and because English is an international business language, English is integrated into almost all educational systems and often takes just as much precedent as learning the Korean language.

 Response: Remember that you aren’t going to change Korean society or their approach to education.
 Like all aspects of Korean life, their way of education comes from their deeply rooted culture.
 Creating a less stressful learning environment for your students will help them manage some anxiety they might have.
 Adding interactive elements like games and physical movement might help your students focus, relax and enjoy learning a little bit more.
 You may not be able to impact the philosophy behind Korean education but you will be able to change the experience and development of your students by giving them a more encouraging and positive environment to learn in.